 If at all possible financially, try to stay at one of the Walt Disney Resort Hotels.
 The two biggest reasons are: Tinker Bell will tuck you in and it gives you an edge in getting to the parks.

-Ok, we lied.
+Ok, we jest.
 Tinker Bell won’t tuck you in but you are surrounded by the magic of Disney.
-Staying on site makes your trip extra special to your children – and you.
+Staying on site makes the trip extra special for your children – and you.
+It is very special to never leave the “Disney bubble” while you are on your Disney trip.

-It is true that you have an edge of getting into the park!
-Disney has magic hours that gives those who stay at a deluxe Disney resort extra time in the parks.
-We have a run down of the pros and cons of staying on or off site here.
+It is true that you have an advantage getting into the park!
+Every Disney resort guests are able to get into the parks 30 minutes before everyone else!
+Disney has magic hours at night that gives those who stay at a deluxe Disney resort extra time in the parks.
+We have a rundown of the pros and cons of staying on or off site here.

 7. You need to start exercising now.